ralvarezmar/2019-tfg-ruben-alvarez/README.md

 - Solved configuration files issue.

 - Doing PiBot teleoperator.
-Errors with functions
+Errors with functions and robot instantiation.

 - Problems with height in tello drone.